aifimmunology/MOCHA/README.md

 ```

 ## getSampleTileMatrix results
 The output of getSampleTileMatrix is a [SummarizedExperiment](https://bioconductor.org/packages/devel/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html) organizing the sample-tile matrices by cell population.
-This is the input to `scMACS::getDifferentialAccessibleTiles` and other downstream analyses.
+This is the input to `MOCHA::getDifferentialAccessibleTiles` and other downstream analyses.
 ```R
 > SampleTileMatrices
 class: RangedSummarizedExperiment